Latest News

-As reported in our previous update at the end of June 2021, the revised timescales set out indicated that all first and second scoring would be concluded by December 2021.
-We are pleased to report that at this time, project activity is progressing well, and we are on track to meet this date.
+As reported in our previous update in October 2021, the timescales we set to complete first and second scoring would be by December 2021.
+We are pleased to report that we are on track to meet this date, subject to a few roles which are still progressing through the Failure to Agree process.

 We have also taken the opportunity to use this extended period to include Argyll College UHI, a recent signatory to the National Recognition and Procedures Agreement, in the current scope of work.
 Our thanks go to the college staff in working to get the required documentation for around 30 roles to us this month.